medlynhan/Irrigo/README.md

-# 🌱 Grow - Irrigation Recommendation System
+# 🌱 Irrigo - Irrigation Recommendation System

 A web application that helps Indonesian farmers by predicting **rice crop water requirements** for the next 5 days, based on soil moisture and weather forecasts.
 The goal is simple: provide **accurate irrigation recommendations** so farmers know **how much water their land needs** to optimize crop growth.